-- Some of the educational requirements for this position are a little more loose, but any teaching position will require a minimum of a bachelor’s or an associate’s from a program in education at the level you seek.
-Your skill in Spanish can come from personal or lived experience however, or it can be a part of your education as a second language.
+- Some of the educational requirements for this position are a little looser, but any teaching position will require a minimum of a bachelor’s or an associate’s from a program in education at the level you seek.
+Your skill in Spanish can come from personal or lived experience, however, or it can be a part of your education as a second language.

 - Once you are hired, you will need to set your teaching strategy to the level of the students you are working with.
 Younger children without experience in the language will need simpler lessons, but will actually learn faster thanks to their age.
 Older students can handle more complex topics but will need them presented more slowly.

 - As with any kind of teaching position, you will need to make your lessons fun and interesting for your students.
 This will require you to be upbeat and creative so your students can learn their new lessons and have fun, which always makes them far more likely to remember what you teach them.

 In addition to being fun, you will also need to be analytical, as learning a second language is no easy task and you will need to understand why your students may struggle.
 Being a good analyzer can help you sort out why an aspect of Spanish may be challenging to English speakers and find a solution.

 In schools across the world, learning a second language is becoming more and more of a valuable skill thanks to the ever increasing connectivity of people.
 Spanish is one of the more popular languages to learn, and it requires teachers at all levels to meet the needs of the increasing amount of students wanting to learn.